Horace Broadnax

 Horace Randall Broadnax (born March 22, 1964) is an American college basketball coach.
-He is currently the head men's basketball coach at Savannah State University.
+He was most recently the head men's basketball coach at Savannah State University.
 He was born in Plant City, Florida.

 Playing career

 After graduating from Plant City High School in his native Plant City, Florida, Broadnax played college basketball at Georgetown University and was a member of the 1984 NCAA Division I men's national championship team.
 During his four years as a member of the Hoyas the team compiled a 115–24 record.
 He was also a member of the 1985 NCAA Division I men's national championship runner-up team.

 Coaching career

 Assistant coaching positions

 Broadnax began his coaching career in 1992 as an assistant at Florida A&M. In the 1993–94 season, he was an assistant at Bethune-Cookman.
 The following season, he was video coordinator at Florida.

 Valencia Community College

 As head coach for Valencia Community College (1995–1997) Broadnax compiled a 29–31 record including the school's first 20 win season in the 1996–1997 season.